jacobgottesman/jacobgottesman.github.io/README.md

 **Q-learning Based Movie Recommendations**
 - Used MovieLens 25M dataset to create a Q-learning based movie recommendation framework [dataset](https://grouplens.org/datasets/movielens/25m/)
-- Streamlit app that uses trained model to generate recommendations based on inputted movies that user likes
+- Streamlit app that uses the trained model to generate recommendations based on inputted movies that user likes
-- Final project for academic course in Spring 2023
+- Final project for an academic course in April 2024

 [Interactive Streamlit App](https://movierecommendationsrl.streamlit.app/)